SailTheSeas/SDPP/README.md

 $conn = new mysqli($servername, $_userDB, $_passwordDB,$database);
 ~~~
 In order to properly run the php scripts on the server, some setup needs to made on the myphpAdmin page.
-To do this navigate to users and make sure that the root user, w
+To do this navigate to the user accounts page and make sure that the user with username "root", hostname "localhost", has passwords set to Yes.
+Then make it

 # turning on the server upon return
 The server needs to be turned on everytime in order to utilise it.